franklinobasy/athina/README.md

 2. Agent description.
 The agent description is basically the prompt that informs the agent on how to generate the questions.

-The goal is to make the questions diverse, that is, the questions generated should encompass several topics that relates to the pdf.
+The goal is to make the questions diverse, that is, the questions generated should encompass several topics that covered, treated or mentioned in the pdf.
 To achieve this, I manually extracted different topics from the pdf:

 ```python
 topics = [